 Most weddings don't start at the actual start time listed on the invitation.
 "Plan to start your ceremony about 15 minutes later than the invitation time.
 This gives guests a little extra time if they are running late and ensures all the seats will be filled!
 You don’t want anyone to miss your special moment due to traffic," says Brand.

 Plan to have music during this time, either from a DJ or a string quartet.
-Or, if the wedding is happening indoors, you can play a slideshow of special moments between the bride and groom.

 5:45 p.m.
 Actual Start Time